sjsyrek/maryamyriameliamurphies.js/README.md

 maryamyriameliamurphies.js is a library of [Haskell](https://www.haskell.org)-style morphisms ported to JavaScript using [ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) syntax.
 Also available as a Node.js package on npm: [https://www.npmjs.com/package/maryamyriameliamurphies](https://www.npmjs.com/package/maryamyriameliamurphies)

+First published entirely by chance on St. Patrick's Day, 2016.

 ## How to Install

 1. Copy and paste the code.
 Go nuts.